AntarcticTheme/Oh-My-Posh/README.md

 5. Restart your terminal and done.

 ## Oh My Posh + Windows Terminal
-If you are using the Windows Terminal and want to integrate Antartic for Oh My Posh, follow this instructions.
+If you are using the Windows Terminal and want to integrate Antarctic for Oh My Posh, follow this instructions.

 Replace the contents of `"defaults"`
 ```pwsh